1140251/Ethsential/README.md

-  -h, --help                                         show this help message and exit -f, --file FILE [FILE ...]                         select file(s) or directories to be analysed -t, --tools [{all,mythril,securify,slither} ...]   select tool(s)
+  -h, --help                                         show this help message and exit -f, --file FILE [FILE ...]                         select file(s) or directories to be analysed -t, --tools [{all,mythril,securify,slither} ...]   select tool(s) -op, --outputPath                                  The full path for the new output directory, relative to the current workspace. (default=result/).
 ```

 ## IDE Integrations